 Main Page | Risk Factors | Reducing Your Risk | Screening | Symptoms | Diagnosis | Treatment Overview | Chemotherapy | Radiation Therapy | Surgical Procedures | Other Treatments | Lifestyle Changes | Living With Bladder Cancer | Talking to Your Doctor | Resource Guide

 Radiation therapy uses high energy x-rays to destroy cancer cells.
 A radiation oncologist will customize the treatment dose for individual needs.
 The goal is to try and kill as much cancer while minimizing harm to healthy tissue.
-Radiation therapy is generally most effective when used in combination to other treatments, such as surgery and chemotherapy.
+Radiation therapy is generally most effective when used in combination with other treatments, such as surgery and chemotherapy.
 It may be used to destroy remaining cancer cells after surgery, or rarely, as an alternative for people who can not tolerate surgery.

 Radiation of a Tumor